Asset Specification Development

 Along with functional specifications, it’s critical to be clear on technical specifications.
 That is, – how is your equipment designed, built and operated?
 Appropriate technical specifications ensure your equipment is fit-for-purpose, matched to its operating environment.
 You wouldn’t set up and run a truck the same way in the Arctic as you would in the north of Australia, and an inland plant’s dry, dusty environment has very different requirements to one on the coast.

 Technical specifications can also keep your costs down.
-Many OEM’s love to provide customers with “jewellery” on their equipment that’s not necessary, and constantly-changing designs mean that your assets can lack standardization.
-This then, increasesing your inventory and maintenance effort, or leaves ing you with an asset that’s not supported locally.
+Many OEM’s love to provide customers with “jewellery” on their equipment that’s not necessary, and constantly-changing designs mean that your assets can lack standardisation.
+This then, increasing your inventory and maintenance effort, or leaving you with an asset that’s not supported locally.
 Worse, you might end up breaching local safety, or other regulatory standards.

 When clients look to acquire or replace equipment, Bluefield works with them to generate functional and technical specifications that set the safety, productivity and reliability goals for their assets so that they make the best possible procurement and engineering decisions.

-We also work with clients with existing assets who are looking to review and understand the capacity of saidtheir assets so they can optimise their production.
-Some clients may also, or want to standardize their assets to reduce costs and inventory, increase performance, or improve their future purchasing decisions.
+We also work with clients with existing assets who are looking to review and understand the capacity of their assets so they can optimise their production.
+Some clients may also, or want to standardise their assets to reduce costs and inventory, increase performance, or improve their future purchasing decisions.